plummer/astro-forms/README.md

 )
 ```

-A build in factory provides validation methods that can be extended for reusability.
+A built in factory `ValidationRule` provides validation methods that can be extended for reusability.
 For example, instead of the (hilariously poor) email validation above, `ValidationRule.isEmail` is built in.
 This can be mixed with inline rules.

 ```swift